systec-electronic/node-red-contrib-ctr700-ipc/README.md

 ## About

-The 'node-red-contrib-ctr700-ipc' is a Node-RED node collection for the sysWORXX CTR-700 Edge Controller from SYS TEC electronic GmbH (see https://www.systec-electronic.com/en/products/internet-of-things/sysworxx-ctr-700)
+The 'node-red-contrib-ctr700-ipc' is a Node-RED node collection for the sysWORXX CTR-700 Edge Controller from SYS TEC electronic AG (see https://www.systec-electronic.com/en/products/internet-of-things/sysworxx-ctr-700)

 This node collection supports the data exchange between OpenPCS